 From Japan Chiharu Shiota brought a chest of old toys and buried it.
-Later she unearthed the dolls and cuddly animals and tied them with cords to the floor and walls.
-The work was called Bondage.
-Such acts recall rites of exorcism to counter loss of protection within the family.
+She later unearthed the dolls and cuddly animals and tied them with cords to the floor and walls.
+The work was called Bondage, recalling rites of exorcism to counter loss of protection within the family.

-"Maybe I am unable without fretting to create more art, and if I am unable to create more art, I become more fretful," she wrote.
-But as a storyteller keeps spooks of the night at bay, she bans fear from her works.
-In her installations she has wound herself in black woollen thread like in a cocoon.
-In exhibitions she has slept between a bed and surrounding walls among threads forming an impenetrable thicket.
-The complex of black lines was threatening and comforting and offered protection and stability.
+'Maybe I am unable without fretting to create more art, and if I am unable to create more art, I become more fretful,' so she once wrote.
+But just as a story-teller keeps the spooks of the night at a distance, she bans fear from her works.
+In her installations she has wound herself in black woollen threads like in a cocoon.
+In her exhibitions she has slept between a bed and the surrounding walls among these threads forming an impenetrable thicket.
+The spatial complex of black lines was both threatening and comforting and offered protection and stability.
 But the lines also created labyrinthine structures, calling at every point for new decisions.
-Anxiety at the end of childhood was just as much woven into them as were metaphors for technology giving contemporary life its contours.
-Electronic webs, neural channels, personal relationships: From all sides nowadays we are called upon to be flexible.
+Anxiety at the end of childhood was just as much woven into them as were metaphors for a technology giving contemporary life its contours.
+Electronic webs, neural channels, personal relationships: From all sides folk nowadays are called upon to be flexible.

 A photo shows the cut threads of an early installation.
 Nothing more remains when the spooks have been taken down.
 Chiharu Shiota makes neither drawings nor notes in advance, for fear of losing her inner images.
 In Berlin, where she has been living since 1999, she has no atelier and works only on location.
 A strange thrift, which accepts only the fleeting.

 Biographical and cultural transformations come into contact in her works.
-"Memories can't be rinsed away," she says.
+'Memories can't be rinsed away', she claims.
 She translates resistance to the flow of time into poetical and memorable images.
-In the installation Under the Skin eight items of clothing hang above a washing basin reaching near the ceiling.
-They hold each others' arms like eight sisters from a fairytale in an adventure.
+In the installation Under the Skin eight items of clothing hang above a washing basin and reach nearly to the ceiling.
+They hold each others' arms like eight sisters from a fairytale with an adventure to undergo.
 Soil clings to, and water drips from the items.
-They have come a long way, and smears and smudges bear witness to their experiences.
+They have already come a long way, and smears and smudges bear witness to their experiences.

 Chiharu Shiota was born in Osaka in 1972 and began her studies in Kyoto.
 She began with painting, but at present paints only ''in the air' with her threads.
 An exchange-semester took her to Canberra in Australia, then she came in 1996 to Germany, where she studied under performance artists Marina Abramovic and Rebecca Horn, who encouraged her in her way of working with perceptions of the body and its experiences in space.

-In Germany she gained recognition as an art-student by taking part in group and solo exhibitions, leading her within two years from the fringe to the centre.
-Exhibitions in Ludwig-Forum in Aachen, the House of World Cultures in Berlin and Queensland Art Museum in South Brisbane, as well as taking part in the Triennial of Modern Art in Yokohama, have put her on a path to international recognition.
+In Germany she gained recognition already as an art-student through taking part in group and solo exhibitions, leading her within two years from the fringe to the centre.
+Exhibitions in the Ludwig-Forum in Aachen, the House of World Cultures in Berlin and the Queensland Art Museum in New York, as also her taking part in the Triennial of Modern Art in Yokohama, have put her on the best path to international recognition.

-"What's under my feet, what I eat, whom I meet — all that influences my art," says Shiota, who after four and a half years in Germany is gradually feeling surer of 'putting out roots and leaves' in Berlin.
+'What's under my feet, what I eat, whom I meet — all that influences my art', says Chiharu Shiota, who after four and a half years in Germany is gradually feeling surer of 'putting out roots and leaves' in Berlin.
 But despite the meteoric rise of her career, she has the feeling that her surroundings are changing even faster.
 The resulting discrepancies provide her with even more material for her evolution.